pjattke/trrespass-fork/README.md

+**NOTE:** This is an UNMAINTAINED fork of TRRespass with some minor extensions/fixes.
+---

 # TRRespass

 This is the repository for the TRRespass Rowhammer fuzzer.
 Recent DDR4 chips include on-chip TRR mitigations that stop bit flips using standard Rowhammer access patterns such as double-sided, single sided or one-location hammering.
 TRRespass automatically discovers novel Many-sided Rowhammer variants that can bypass these mitigations and trigger bit flips on the recent systems with DDR4 memory.
 TRRespass requires the DRAM address mapping functions to work effectively.